About the Teacher

 As an administrator, she went on to develop addition and subtraction Mad Dog Math using the same successful principles.
 Many kindergarten teachers wanted to use it in their classrooms as well, thus, Puppy Dog Math was born!

 She has taught in public and private schools and has worked with all ages of children.
 She volunteered to teach ESL to adults, and loved that as well.
-She has been happily married to her husband Dan since 1982 and lives with two rescue pit bulls, Addy and Bonnie, and one stray cat, Sammy, who came for a visit and never left.
-(For obvious reasons, Sammy the cat did not want to be in the family picture!)
+She has been happily married to her husband Dan since 1982 and lives with two rescue pit bulls, Addy and Bonnie, and one stray cat, Timmy, who came for a visit and never left.
+(For obvious reasons, Timmy the cat did not want to be in the family picture!)

 Her Mad Dog Math program is named after her beloved Ruff, a one-of-a-kind Golden Retriever, whom she lost to cancer in 2004.
 Although he was not a “mad dog”, his name and image will live on through the Mad Dog Math program.